matwilso/boxLCD/README.md

 But it provides a much more tractable starting point, both for the field as a whole, as well as individuals starting out in the area.
 -->

-boxLCD is somewhat of a minimum viable product at this point.
-It's currently useful for testing out simple generative models, but it is limited in scope.
 For more of the reasoning behind it and future plans, see the [Roadmap](#roadmap-).

 ## Installation ‍💻